ibm-cloud-docs/openwhisk/plan.md

 ## Determine your event source
 {: #plan_source}

 Start thinking about your function in terms of the event you want to happen to trigger code to run.
-Maybe you want code to run on every commit to a Github repository.
-Or maybe you want your code to run every time an update is made in a Cloudant database.
+Maybe you want code to run on every commit to a GitHub repository.
+Or maybe you want your code to run every that an update is made in a Cloudant database.
 {: shortdesc}

 After you choose an event to trigger your function, review the packages that are already available to use.
 You might be able to use one to simplify your function development.
 If not, you can create your own package for your event source.